Copyright & Teaching - Print Support Materials

 - Copies of works that are published under a licence that allows distribution (eg. Creative Commons).
 Examples of these types of licenses are available in Copyright & Teaching Resources.

 - Alternative format works for students with perceptual disability.
-For more information see Library Services for Students with Disabilities.
+For more information see Accessibility.

 - Copies of works placed on course reserve in the library that meet the guidelines set out in the Queen's Fair Dealing Policy.
 This only applies to copied (eg. photocopied) works.
 Books and original publications that are required can be placed on reserve.
 If you would like to put works on course reserve, please see our Course Reserves for Faculty and Instructors page.